kdakan/Building-a-Pascal-Compiler/README.md

 - V=N∪T (N union T) is called an alphabet.
 - The ordered symbol group consisting of terminal symbols, resulting from subsequent application of productions of P, to the S symbol is called a sentence.
 - The whole set of sentences that can be derived from a grammar is called a language and is denoted by L(G).
-- The special terminal symbol, indicated by EPSILON, corresponds to nothing (not to be mixed with the space character).
+- The special terminal symbol, indicated by EPSILON, corresponds to empty or nothing (not to be mixed with the space character).

 ## 3. Classification of grammars:
-According to the Chomsky classification, grammars are placed into four classes, from the most general to the most specific as follows:
+According to the Chomsky classification, grammars are groupd into four classes, from the most general to the most specific as follows:

 1. Free grammars:
 Productions are of the form: u->v.
 Here u,v∈V ve u≠EPSILON.